Amila-Rukshan/winzigc-compiler/README.md

 ## Memeory allocation

-No heap, we stay on stack till the program exits.
-So no pointer arithmetic for heap.
+We stay in stack memory (within functions) and global static memory (program-global memory) until the program exits.
+Therefore, there is no heap memory allocation or access.

 ### Global variables